+ How do I know Walk The Talk chooses the best charities in their field?

 + How does the Projects platform work for skill-based donation?

 Ongoing projects requiring skill-based help will be listed on the Projects page with a description of levels of commitment and a "Count Me In" button linking to a simple registration form.
 Once registered, we will be in touch to start accompanying your involvement in the project.

-+ Do I have to be part of Walk The Talk Circle to participate?
++ Do I have to be part of the Donors Circle to participate?